sahilrajput03/cssDesignTrail/course-grid-garden/readme.md

 *>> DOUBTFUL (8Sep, 2022): In css grids, rows and columns is exactly opposite of excel.
 * `grid-template-rows`: A grid row is a horizontal track in a CSS Grid Layout, that is the space between two horizontal grid lines.
 It is defined by the grid-template-rows property or in the shorthand grid or grid-template properties. (mdn)
 * `grid-template-columns`: A grid column is a vertical track in a CSS Grid Layout, and is the space between two vertical grid lines.
 It is defined by the grid-template-columns property or in the shorthand grid or grid-template properties. (mdn)
-* `grid` (1): The grid CSS property is a shorthand property that sets all of the explicit and implicit grid properties in a single declaration. (mdn)
+* `grid`: (1) The grid CSS property is a shorthand property that sets all of the explicit and implicit grid properties in a single declaration. (mdn)
-* `grid` (2):  Using grid you specify one axis using grid-template-rows or grid-template-columns, you then specify how content should auto-repeat in the other axis using the implicit grid properties: grid-auto-rows, grid-auto-columns, and grid-auto-flow. (mdn)
+* `grid`: (2)  Using grid you specify one axis using grid-template-rows or grid-template-columns, you then specify how content should auto-repeat in the other axis using the implicit grid properties: grid-auto-rows, grid-auto-columns, and grid-auto-flow. (mdn)

 #garden {
   display: grid;